top of page

 Using Prescribed Eye Drops Properly

 Eye drops play a central role in healing after cataract surgery.
-Your doctor will prescribe antibiotic drops to reduce infection risk and anti-inflammatory drops to manage swelling.
-Carefully following the dosing schedule is essential; skipping doses or stopping early can slow healing or increase the likelihood of complications.
+Your doctor will prescribe antibiotic drops to reduce infection risk and anti‑inflammatory drops to manage swelling, and it is essential to follow the dosing schedule to support proper healing [3].

 Wash your hands before applying drops, avoid letting the bottle tip touch your eye or lashes, and allow a few minutes between different drops so each medication is absorbed fully.
 If applying drops is difficult, a family member can help, or your care team may suggest tools to make the process easier.